 Things that you would probably normally throw away like plastic milk jug rings, crumpled up paper, twist ties, or boxes are trash to us but seem like really appealing toys to cats.
 Things like boxes aren't dangerous because for the most part, cats just like to sleep in them or hide behind them. this makes them feel safe and protected, and probably also helps keep them a little warmer.

 Other things like cord, twist ties, or plastic bags can be dangerous for your cat to chew on.
+If you're wondering how to keep cats out of garbage cans, start by keeping items out of your cats reach and by taking items outside to the trash or recycling bins immediately.
 Bits of hard plastic from the rings, soft plastic from the plastic bags or wrapper, or wire from the twist tie can easily get lodged in a cat's throat or digestive system.
 Kittens, in particular, need to be directed to safe things to chew on so they don't develop a habit of chewing on things like electrical cords.
 Keep an eye on your cat if she likes to play with things that might be called trash, and remove them from her and give her something safe to play with instead.